-The use, possession, carrying, or discharging of any weapon as defined and prohibited by North Carolina Law (NCGS §14-269.2; www.ncga.state.nc.us/gascripts/Statutes/StatutesTOC.pl) on the campus of Campbell University, any of its extended campuses or to a curricular or extracurricular activity sponsored by the University is prohibited, unless otherwise permitted by the Board of Trustees.
+The use, possession, carrying, or discharging of any weapon as defined and prohibited by North Carolina Law (NCGS §14-269.2; www.ncga.state.nc.us/gascripts/Statutes/StatutesTOC.pl) on the campus of Campbell University, any of its extended campuses ,or in conjunction with any curricular or extracurricular activity sponsored by the university is prohibited unless otherwise permitted by the Board of Trustees.

-Firearms are prohibited on the campus or in any building owned and operated except those carried by on-duty law enforcement personnel.
+Firearms are prohibited on the campus or in any building owned and operated by Campbell University except those carried by on-duty law enforcement personnel.
 Knives, bows and other weapons are also prohibited.